Tutorial 1 - Getting Started¶

 Loading the database¶

-objects, each containing the isotope yields, and other relevant information, from a specific nucleosynthetic model.
-The CCSNe database contains data from 6 different CCSNe models sets, with each set consisting of 3 Models
+The database file consists of a collection of Model objects, each containing the isotope yields, and other relevant information, from a specific nucleosynthetic model.
+The CCSNe database contains data from 6 different CCSNe models sets, with each set consisting of 3 models for a total of 18 models.
+In addition, the database also contains relevant reference values, such as initial abundances used by the models and more accurate isotope masses.

 The CCSNe database, or any other database, file is not included with the simple package.
 See this page for details on the database files and where to download them.
 The complete database file can be quite large, for example the CCSNe database file is ~120 MB compressed and several GB uncompressed, therefore it is recommended you only load the isotope yields and/or models you are interested in working with.